lucarossi147/smart-tourist/index.md

 # Conclusion <a name="conclusion"></a>
 ## Team components and workload

 The team is composed by two people, Luca Rossi and Davide Schiaroli.
 In the firsts phases of the team worked together to build an accurate model and define the Domain.
 After this process a server (composed by three microservices) and an Android app were identified.
-The team agreed to
+The team agreed to divide the workload into two main parts, the server and the android App.
+The android app has been developed by Luca Rossi and the server by Davide Schiaroli.
+The parts regarding integration and deployment has been studied together, in order to choose the best strategy for distributing the app or the best way to make available the app online, but has been developed individually.

 ## How does it work?
 spiegazione del funzionamento dell’app, se lo si scrive bene si puo’ mettere anche nel readme.